 Transportation Design Schools and Colleges with Program Summaries

 Transportation design schools and colleges offer training in designing automobiles, motorcycles and other vehicles to be attractive, distinctive and ergonomically comfortable.
-To choose a college or school for your Bachelor of Science or Bachelor of Fine Arts in Transportation Design, read on!
+A variety of colleges and schools offer a Bachelor of Science or Bachelor of Fine Arts in Transportation Design.

 A bachelor's degree program in transportation design, especially one that includes collaboration with engineering and business students, provides students with a well-rounded education in design.
 It can also provide them with the career skills they need to create vehicles that are functional, marketable and have a pleasing look and feel.
 Prospective transportation design students may consider shop facilities for modeling, including computer-controlled machinery.
 Programs often teach students to use 3-D CAD programs, as well as computer-numerically controlled (CNC) and rapid prototyping machines.
 Metal, wood and plastic are also used to build models.

-Transportation design degree programs that include extensive internships can help students make industry connections and obtain professional recommendations that can help them secure a job in this highly competitive field.
-A transportation design school should be able to tell prospective students what percentage of its graduates get work in transportation design after completing the program.
+- Transportation design programs that include extensive internships can help students make industry connections and obtain professional recommendations that can help them secure a job in this highly competitive field.

 Overview of Programs

 Transportation design is a unique aspect of industrial design, sometimes offered as a specialization or minor in an industrial design department.
 Most undergraduate transportation design programs take five years to complete and involve significant internship experience.